mienaikoe/ziyu/Chapters/4-5-Chapter27.md

 I was angry now, recalling every injustice, every act of intimidation and coercion.
 And my face was flush with water.

 "Dammit!!"
-I screamed and my voice reverberated across the walls, reaching into every corner of the cove for an ear to fall on.
+I screamed and my voice reverberated across the walls, reaching into every corner and every rock.
 A soft whine echoed faintly through the air, joined by a chorus of heavy footsteps upon the pebbles.
-I need not beg for my heart to soften.

-"Laen!
-Boon!"
-I chimed as they came into the light.
-Laen nuzzled me while Boon-Boon sniffed on Annu and laid her head in Annu's lap.

-Thi gently propped haeself up and cleared hae throat.
-There was a sense in that cove that hope was still alive.
+"Boon..."

+She walked slowly to us, sniffed on me and laid herself next to Laen with a deep sigh.
+There was an air of despair in that cove that I had never felt before: the feeling of giving everything for nothing.
+Not for a lack of effort or willpower, but a lack of weapons and ambition.
+But in that same space, we opened our hearts for some kind of hope that wait for us in the darkness.
 It drove us just enough to not want to end it all.

+Annu let haeself onto the floor in front of Laen.

+"Linyu," thi beckoned for me to sit with hae.

-"Linyu, this time is full of evil," thi said, "All of us have been caught in an undercurrent of lies.
+"This time is full of evil," thi said, "All of us have been caught in an undercurrent of lies.
 Of mighty forces vying for the last bits of power left in the world.
-And people who would kill everyone in order to save themselves for one more day."
+And people who would end and enslave countless lives in order to save themselves for one more day."

 I silently agreed.